 When you check your credit report, it is helpful to know what constitutes a "good" score according to the main credit reference agencies.
 If you are applying for credit, for example, a credit card, mortgage or loan, the credit score you have will play a role in whether you are likely to be approved or not.
-In this article, we explain what a "good" credit score is with Experian, Equifax and TransUnion, what that means in terms of applying for credit, and give suggestions on how to improve your score.
+In this article, we explain what a "good" credit score is with Experian, Equifax and TransUnion and what that means in terms of applying for credit.

 What is a credit score?